open/close all folders

 - Evil Knockoff: Of Akane, via Jusenkyo spring, to earn Team Ranma's trust.

-- Mata Hari: She is mostly a spy per profession, but seems to do a little bit of anything that is required of her, as it is a small society.
+- Femme Fatale Spy: She is mostly a spy per profession, but seems to do a little bit of anything that is required of her, as it is a small society.
 She can talk to and control large flocks of birds to find information or carry out instructions; uses "Imprinting Eggs" for instant brainwashing; or Jusenkyo waters to pose as a human version of herself, or other female human disguises for spying on or seducing targets.

-- Proud Warrior Race Woman: Takes her duties very seriously, no matter the lengths she has to go to.
+- Proud Warrior Race Girl: Takes her duties very seriously, no matter the lengths she has to go to.

 - Razor Wind: She's quite skilled at sending out razor-sharp arcs of wind shears with her wings.